 Currently, Clair serves as principal bassoonist as she pursues her DMA at Shenandoah Conservatory.
 She earned her MM in Bassoon Performance from University of Massachusetts Amherst.
 With nine years of teaching and performance experience, Clair believes "all students should be afforded the opportunity to explore their artistic voice, and to make music in ways that are meaningful to them."
 She offers private teaching to all age levels.

 American born Polish pianist, Szymon Czerniak, has been hailed for his “brilliant technique, extraordinary energy, and strength in interpretation."
 Szymon was awarded a Cultural Arts Scholarship by the Koszczisko Foundation to study in Poland under Katarzyna Popowa-Zydron at the Academy of Music in Bydgoszcz.
 Currently, Szymon serves as adjunct faculty at Shenandoah University while completing his doctorate in Musical Arts .
 Szymon holds a BA in Musical Arts from University of Houston, and Master’s degree from the Manhattan School of Music in New York.

 viola, violin, piano

-Matt Gattuso, who teaches violin, viola and piano, received his BA in Music from The College of William and Mary, and his MM in Strings Pedagogy from George Mason University.
-He is an accomplished violist and pianist with concentrations in Strings Pedagogy, Piano Performance and Composition.
-He currently performs with the Piedmont Symphony Orchestra as section violist and principal 2nd violin, and the St. Charles String Quartet, and the Atoka String Quartet.
+Matthew Gattuso earned his BA in Music at The College of William and Mary and his Master of Music in Strings Pedagogy from George Mason University.
+He currently performs with the Piedmont Symphony Orchestra.
+He is an accomplished violist and pianist with concentrations in Strings Pedagogy, Piano Performance, and Composition.
+He strongly believes in the integral value of music education for building well rounded and engaged citizens.

 jazz piano, voice